 You won’t earn interest on your government bonus because you don’t actually get the money until you buy your property.

-When you get your bonus it’s calculated using the money you’ve saved and the interest that has built up while your account has been open.
+When you get your bonus, it’s calculated using the money you’ve saved and the interest built up while your account has been open.

 You can apply for a Help to Buy ISA through a bank or building society either online, by telephone or in a branch.